 At the moment of writing this blogpost I got an message from Nevzat telling me to not go out because of unknown threats.
 We soon learned that a coup attempt was going on and ever since Istanbul is just not the same anymore.
 We are all fearing the worst and we don’t know what the future will bring.
 I hope that everything turns out okay, because I really do love this city and my life here in Turkey, in Istanbul.
 Istanbul is not only the only city in the world that spans two continents; Europe and Asia, it also is definitely one of the most beautiful city’s in the world.
 Juxtapositions and contradictions crop up nonstop and everywhere you look.
 And even after years of living here, this city still gives me that feeling of awe and wonder.
 With a population estimated from 13.5 to 15 million it’s needless to say that it’s chaotic and stressful at times and I sometimes wish I lived somewhere in the woods or on a uninhabited island.
-Yet, I do love this wonderful, magical so much and I can promise you that you will fall in love as equally beautiful well too if, even if you spend here just a few days.
-Today I’ll share my top 10 reasons why I love Istanbul so much.
+Yet, I do love this wonderful, magical city so much and I can promise you that you will fall in love as equally beautiful well too if, or well, probably after reading this article.
+You’ll see, because today I’ll share my top 10 reasons why I love Istanbul so much.

 The Bosporus is absolutely breathtaking in every possible way.
 The Bosporus Strait connects the Sea of Marmara and the Black Sea and separates the European side from its Asian side.
 Its magnificent waterways, which are constantly busy with crisscrossing boats and ships of all kinds gives Istanbul a calmness that is impossible to describe.
 My favorite spot is either on a boat or between the districts Bebek and Ortakoy, at night and with a cool sea breeze, when the city is quite and calm.
 Here you can enjoy the atmosphere of Istanbul with its fishermen, streetfood sellers and population that goes out for a night walk while you have view over the Bosporus itself, but also on the two most important illuminated bridges.
 I just love it.